jenhakk/Web-development-exercises/README.md

 ## Other files

-This was the first task to create web site that had to contain some elements like list, quotes, video etc.
+These were made for the first task to create web site that had to contain some elements like list, quotes, video etc.

 **Here you can visit the [site](https://jenhakk.github.io/jenna_hakkarainenwww21/index.html)**